Finlands 64-Jet F-35 Order Is Quietly Rewriting Arctic Air Power

 The Nordic F-35 Fleet Begins

-At Lockheed Martin’s sprawling production facility in Fort Worth, Texas, a ceremony marked the rollout of the first F-35A Lightning II destined for the Finnish Air Force.
-With this aircraft and the dozens that will follow, Finland will soon operate the largest F-35 fleet in northern Europe.
+At Lockheed Martin facility in Fort Worth, Texas, a ceremony marked the rollout of the first F-35A for the Finnish Air Force.
+Probably should have led with this, honestly – with this aircraft and the dozens that will follow, Finland will soon operate the largest F-35 fleet in northern Europe.

 F-35A Lightning II fighter jet flying at dusk